 Since our internal clock is set by light and primarily by the sun (see also Myth: “You get used to it“), daylight saving time means that - measured by the clock - people fall asleep later and wake up later.
 Therefore, by daylight saving time we create later sleep types [Bori10, HEGR14, RoKM07].
 This was confirmed by a study over a three-year test period on permanent daylight saving time in Russia (2011 - 2014) [BTPK17]: the chronotypes became later, social jetlag increased, and school grades became worse - compared to seasonal daylight saving time.
 The subsequent introduction of permanent standard time resulted in the smallest social jet lag and the best school grades.

 With seasonal and, above all, permanent daylight saving time, we particularly burden the health and performance of our children and that of young adults - the future key players of our society.
-If we stand up for education, science and good work in our country, only geographically correct time zones, without daylight saving time, can be an option.
+If we stand up for education, science and good work in our country, only natural time (geographically correct time zones), without time changes, can be an option.